-As a father of four beautiful children and a teacher for the last 24 years, despite taking a year leave of absence, my heart and head is still in education.
-I can’t help but pay attention to the plans and ideas going around and how to open schools safely in the fall.
-With Covid-19 virus guiding both the state and local plans for education, keeping up with all the changes can be challenging.
-As decisions are made, it is important that we as parents and/or educators give grace to those making the decisions.
+As a father of four beautiful children and a teacher for the last 24 years, my heart and head are still in education despite taking a year-leave of absence.
+I can’t help but pay attention to the plans and ideas going around school safety this fall.
+With the Covid-19 virus guiding both the state and local education plans, keeping up with all the changes can be challenging.
+As decisions are made, it is important that we, as parents and/or educators, give grace to those making the decisions.
 Everyone has incomplete information.

 As a parent, I know the value of being in a classroom and seeing my children thrive under the guidance of excellent teachers.
-At the same time, as a teacher, I know the importance of having my students face to face, building relationships, and allowing them to work collaboratively with each other.
+At the same time, as a teacher, I know the importance of having my students face-to-face, building relationships, and allowing them to work collaboratively with each other.
 Add to that with science instruction, it is difficult to replicate lessons learned from setting up labs, discussing ideas and dealing with trial and error with laboratory experiments.
 Those experiences are difficult to replicate with online simulations.

 If schools do open up, please be sure to discuss safety protocols with your principals to protect students, teachers, and staff from the Covid-19 virus.
 What mitigation steps will they take in the event a positive case arises?
 Or, what decontamination methods will be used both in the event of a Covid-19 infection and regularly to prevent?
 What EPA N Listed chemicals are they using to decontaminate?
 Are they food grade safe, especially when used in the classroom?
 Have them contact Bio-One and I can provide any assistance they need to ensure our children's and school safety.

 Bio-One of Oceanside is the #1 Disinfection, Sanitation, and Decontamination Company in North San Diego County, providing professional, industry standards services in all kinds of extreme scenarios: